shossa3/AmpML/README.md

 # Scripts

-Classification.py - contains the model implementation, data loading, and traning.
-Inference.py - consists of an example of loading the model and running inference on example audio.
+Classification.py - contains the model implementation, data loading, and traning.  <br /> Inference.py - consists of an example of loading the model and running inference on example audio.  <br />